hassnaa11/Signal-Viewer/README.md

 - **Cine Mode**: Real-time signal playback similar to ICU monitors.
 - **User Controls**:
-  - Change signal color.
+  - Change signal color and label.
-  - Add labels or titles.
   - Show/hide specific signals.
   - Scroll/Pan in any direction.
   - Zoom in/out for detailed or overview visualization.